-The Department of Environmental Health Science is one of two departments that participate in the Master of Public Health (MPH) program.
-The department houses the MPH: Environmental Health Science concentration.
+The Department of Environmental Health Science is one of three departments that participate in the Master of Public Health (MPH) program.
+The department houses the MPH: Environmental Health Science concentration and the Industrial Hygiene Concentration.
 The program is tailored to meet the needs of the individuals working in or planning to work in a public health profession.
+Information and requirements for the MPH concentrations in Environmental Health Science and in Industrial Hygiene can be found in the Master of Public Health section of this Catalog.